MozillaSecurity/prefpicker/README.md

 PrefPicker
 ==========

-Manage & generate prefs.js files
+Manage & generate prefs.js files.
+This tool is intended to simplify the use and tracking of prefs used by our fuzzing tools.
+The template files can be modified to allow the creation of custom prefs.js files without the need to maintain a separate mostly duplicate version of a prefs file.

 YAML Template Structure
 -----------------------